 Fr.
 Roberto Amoruso

 email@example.com Fr.
 Roberto comes to Avalon via Kenya, Africa, where he spent 12 years serving as a chaplain, teacher, missionary and social services director.
-This year he will teach Apologetics, Spanish II, Advanced Latin and Religion.
+This year he will teach Lower and Middle School Religion and Sacred Scripture, and Chemistry and Spanish II in the Upper School.
 Fr.
-Roberto holds degrees from the Polytechnic University of Milan in Agronomy and from the Lateran University of Rome in Philosophy and Theology.
+Roberto holds degrees from the University of Milan in Agronomy and from the Lateran University of Rome in Philosophy and Theology.
 Following his ordination to the priesthood, he taught high school religion and Italian in Rome and served as the school chaplain and director of campus ministry.
 It was during this time that he perfected his skills as a skier and windsurfer, giving lessons during the winter and summer breaks.
 In 1993, Fr.
 Roberto was called to teach chemistry at Queen of the Apostles Seminary while he established an out-station for a large parish in Nairobi.
 His high school work continued at the Italian School of Nairobi Dante Alighieri where he taught philosophy and history.
 Moving into social services in 1997, Fr.
 Roberto worked with terminal AIDS patients, single mothers, orphans and young men who had dropped out of school.
 He also conducted a Distant Adoption program linked to several parishes in Italy.
 His last post in Kenya was at Utalli College where he served as chaplain and taught Italian in addition to the martial arts of Karate and Aikido at the school and in the parish where he lived.
 Fr.
-Roberto brings a unique set of skills to Avalon.
+Roberto brings a unique skill set to Avalon.
 Along with his pastoral and athletic expertise, he is fluent in Italian, English, French, Kiswahili and Gikuyu, Latin, and has a reading knowledge of Greek.
 He is a member of the Priestly Fraternity of the Missionaries of St. Charles Borromeo, a Society of Apostolic Life of Pontifical Right.
 Fr.
 Roberto lives in Bethesda, MD.

 firstname.lastname@example.org Jim Bostick’s passions are history and languages.
-He teaches Advanced Placement European History as well as Spanish I and III, Ethics and Moral Theology, and Church History at Avalon.
-In addition, he is the moving force behind the school’s system of Houses.
+This school year he is teaching History in the Middle School and Spanish I, Spanish III, and Advanced Placement European History, in the Upper School.
+Jim has been an educator for more than fifteen years, during which time he has coached debate, served as a forensic judge, and led cultural tours of Spain.
+In addition to his classroom work, Jim is the moving force behind the school’s system of Houses, and also designed the House crests for both Avalon and Brookewood School.
 A cum laude graduate of the University of Dallas with a Bachelor of Arts degree in history, he is a master’s candidate at the University of Navarre in Pamplona, Spain, where he served on the faculty of economics.
 He also is the recipient of a scholarship from the Embassy of Spain for summer courses in language and culture in Santiago de Compostela, Spain.
-Jim has been a teacher for more than a decade, during which time he has coached debate, served as a forensic judge, and led cultural tours of Spain.
-A native Texan, Jim now lives in Falls Church, VA, with his wife, Colet, daughter, Eleanor, who attends Brookewood, and son, James (Avalon ‘24).
+A native Texan, Jim now lives in Damascus, MD, with his wife, Colet, daughter, Eleanor (Brookewood ’23), and son, James (Avalon ‘24).

-email@example.com Chuck Devereux joins the Avalon faculty this year on a full-time basis.
-Students and sports enthusiasts know him as a substitute teacher and assistant coach of Avalon’s award-winning varsity baseball team, as well as a professional baseball player.
-In addition to Lower School Literature, Chuck’s concentration will be in Middle School Science, History and Math.
+email@example.com Chuck Devereux continues his role in the Middle School, teaching Science, Physical Science, and Earth Science in addition to two sections of Math, and serving as coach of the Middle School basketball team and assistant coach of Avalon’s award-winning varsity baseball team.
 A native Washingtonian, Chuck attended the University of Maryland on a baseball scholarship and captained the team in 1992.
 The Terrapin earned a degree in criminal justice in 1993.
 He joined the Orioles organization in 1992, playing for the Frederick Keys, the Bowie Baysox and the Baltimore Orioles through the 1995 season.
 His baseball career also took him to Taiwan, where he played for the Taipei Tigers, and to Perth, Australia with the Wanerroo Giants before returning to the U.S. in 1998.
-Chuck served as an assistant baseball coach and substitute teacher at Landon School for Boys through 2012, and as a substitute teacher and coach at Avalon and other independent schools in the area.
-He also coached the B-CC Baseball Association Youth Travel Team from 2000-12, and served as a camp coordinator and pitching coach at the Maryland Baseball Academy and The Baseball Zone from 1998 to the present.
-Chuck, wife, Deena, and their son, Ren (Avalon ’25) live in Derwood, MD.
+Upon his return, Chuck served as an assistant baseball coach and substitute teacher at Landon School for Boys through 2012.
+He also worked as a substitute teacher and coach at Avalon and other independent schools in the area.
+In addition, Chuck coached the B-CC Baseball Association Youth Travel Team from 2000-12, and served as a camp coordinator and pitching coach at the Maryland Baseball Academy and The Baseball Zone from 1998 to the present.
+Chuck, wife Deena, and their son, Ren (Avalon ’25) live in Derwood, MD.

 Patrick Duffy, Head Baseball Coach

-firstname.lastname@example.org Yvonne O’Neill has first-hand experience teaching boys; she and her husband are raising six of them.
-Prior to joining the Avalon faculty, she served as a substitute teacher and First Grade teacher assistant at St. Jane de Chantal School.
+firstname.lastname@example.org Yvonne O’Neill, who will continue to mold Avalon’s youngest scholars in First and Second Grades, has first-hand experience teaching boys; she and her husband have raised six sons.
+Prior to joining the Avalon faculty, she served as a substitute teacher and First Grade teacher assistant at St. Jane de Chantal School in Bethesda.
 Yvonne began her formal teaching career at Bradley Hills Pre-school, and also taught at the Holton Arms Creative Summer Program.
-She earned a Bachelor of Arts degree at Washington College, and her Masters at The American University.
-Her son, Jim, is a junior at Avalon.
+Yvonne holds a Bachelor of Arts degree from Washington College, and a Masters from The American University.
+Her son, Jim, is a 2014 Avalon graduate.
 She, her husband Tom, and a selection of sons, reside in Bethesda, MD.

 email@example.com Rebecca Streeter brings both professional and personal independent school experience to Avalon.
 A former teacher at the Chevy Chase United Methodist Church Preschool where she served as faculty liaison to the School Board, she also served on the executive board of The Heights School Parents’ Association and edited their monthly newsletter.
-Rebecca honed her editing and writing skills at the National Rifle Association, where she worked for its Institute for Legislative Action as a production manager for publications.
-She is a graduate of the University of Maryland with a B.A. degree in Speech Pathology and Audiology.
-Her many duties at Avalon include teachings second and third grade Language Arts, serving as the school Registrar and overseeing operation of the school’s office.
+She honed her editing and writing skills at the National Rifle Association, where she worked for its Institute for Legislative Action as a production manager for publications.
+A graduate of the University of Maryland she holds a B.A. degree in Speech Pathology and Audiology.
+Her many duties at Avalon include teaching second and third grade Reading and Language Arts, serving as the school Registrar and overseeing operation of the school’s administrative office.
 She resides in Chevy Chase with her husband, Jim, and three sons, James, Charles (Avalon ’07), and William (Avalon ’11).

 MATTHEW STROOT, TRANSPORTATION COORDINATOR

-firstname.lastname@example.org Matthew Stroot continues to bring his extensive and dynamic teaching skills to the Middle and Upper Schools this year, including English and Composition, Math, Latin, and Algebra II.
-His twelve years of classroom experience is augmented by more than a decade’s work as a coach.
+firstname.lastname@example.org Matthew Stroot continues to bring his extensive and dynamic teaching skills to the Middle and Upper schools this year, where he teaches 8th Grade English and Composition, Algebra II, and English IV.
+In addition to his classroom work, Matt has taken on coordination of Avalon’s transportation program as “Van Man”, and serves as the faculty Head of House for Washington House.
+Matt’s seventeen years of classroom experience is augmented by more than two decade’s work as a coach.
 His success leading a local swim team, the Cedarbrook Seahawks, to division championships was reflected in the successful inaugural year of the swim team he established at his alma mater, The Heights School, and as coach of the junior varsity basketball team.
 Matt earned his B.A. from Wake Forest University, where he majored in English.
-He also captained the college’s club swim team and worked with the homeless at the Samaritan Inn, a men’s shelter in the Winston-Salem area.
-Matt is the faculty Head of House for Washington House.
-Matt and his wife, Lesley, their two daughters and son, reside in Rockville, MD.
+He also aided in growing the college’s club swim team and worked with the homeless at the Samaritan Inn, a men’s shelter in the Winston-Salem area.
+Matt and his wife, Lesley, and their two daughters, Katie (Brookewood ‘26) and Audrey (Brookewood ‘28), and son, Kolbe (Avalon ’31) reside in Rockville, MD.

 email@example.com In addition to providing the school with two superb teachers, sons Tom and Matt Stroot, Mike Stroot brings the experience of a seasoned teacher and an international career as a technical advisor at the Bureau of the Census to Avalon.
 Among the countries he has lived and worked in: American Samoa, Banglades, Bahamas, China, CNMI (Northern Marianas), Egypt, Ghana, Guam, Oman, Palau, Palestine, Philippines, Saudi Arabia, Somalia, Sri Lanka, Syria, Trinidad, Turks and Caicos, U.S. Virgin Island and Yemen.
 In addition he trained statistical programmers in conjunction with several international organizations and began his career as a health services officer in the U.S. Public Health Service at the National Institutes of Health.
 Mike also taught middle and high school mathematics for more than a decade at The Heights School in Potomac.
 He holds a B.S. degree from the University of Santa Clara, and a masters in mathematics from the University of Maryland.
 A grandfather of eight, he and his wife Jane live in Kensington, MD, where he also teaches mathematics at Brookewood School.